dhruv-github/dkp_shiny_app/README.md

 dkp_shiny_app
 =============

-A shiny app using Random Forests as a classifier for Iris data
+A shiny app using Random Forests and Naive Bayes as a classifier for Iris data.